-The Physical Education Department at Macmillan Academy has a large number of sporting fixtures every week with up to 100 students regularly representing the Academy.
+The Physical Education, Sport and Physical Activity Department at Macmillan Academy has a large number of sporting fixtures every week with up to 100 students regularly representing the Academy.
 The quantity of fixtures played enhances the development of our students both on and off the sports field and allows them to build relationships with staff and students from opposing schools.
 The depth of the active break times, lunch-time clubs and after school enrichment programme has allowed students to choose activities that they enjoy participating in and, in some cases, develop into high level performers.
 We are very proud of our educational and competitive successes.
 As recognition of this the department was the awarding of the Gold Sainsbury’s School Games mark for 2018-19 for the third consecutive year.

 The department offers coherent, academic, vocational and performance pathways that strongly support student progress.
 The strength of the subject and the department allows us to support the Academy’s specialism in Outdoor Learning.
 In addition, staff play an active role in the Academy’s Training School supporting newly qualified teachers and those in teacher training.
 Beyond the Academy strong links exist with the Youth Sport Trust and Tees Valley Sport.
-Staff are committed to raising the profile of sport within the local area and work with colleagues from other schools as part of the Middlesbrough School Sport partnership and the District Sports Association.
+Staff are committed to raising the profile of sport within the local area and work with colleagues from other schools as part of the Middlesbrough Schools Sports Association and the Cleveland Schools Association.
 As part of this the Academy run competitions in sports such as football, girl’s hockey, athletics, cricket and rugby.
-Teams also compete in national competitions each year with the highlight of 2019 being the Inter boys track and field cup athletics team reaching the national finals which follows up the success of Girls Futsal team were crowned national champions.
+Teams also compete in national competitions each year with the highlight of 2019 being the Inter boys track and field cup athletics team reaching the national finals which follows up the success of Girls Futsal team being crowned national champions in 2018.

 There are very strong academic and vocational pathways.
 The department runs the following courses.